Electrogravitational

 For comparison, the gravitational acceleration on the surface of this star,

-with its radius km, is equal to m/s2.
+km, is equal to

 The difference between the